DaoD/COCA/readme.md

 ## Usage
 - Download the data.
   - For AOL dataset, please contact the author of [CARS](https://arxiv.org/pdf/1906.02329.pdf)
-  - For Tiangong dataset, we preprocess it and you can download it from the [link](http://www.thuir.cn/tiangong-st/)
+  - For Tiangong dataset, you can download it from the [link](http://www.thuir.cn/tiangong-st/)
 - Unzip the data

 ### Contrastive Learning Stage